 Since spine tumors affect so many aspects of patients’ physical well-being, a multidisciplinary approach is critical to achieving the best outcomes.
 At NorthShore, our spine tumor specialists include neuro-oncologists, neurosurgeons specially trained in spinal column oncology, and physiatrists (physical medicine and rehabilitation physicians who are also pain management experts) who closely collaborate to seamlessly coordinate care.
-Depending on the location of a tumor, our team may also consult with ear, nose and throat as well as general and thoracic specialists.
+Depending on the location of a spine tumor, our team may also consult with ear, nose and throat as well as general and thoracic specialists.

 Neurological Institute specialists evaluate patients with the latest in diagnostic technology, including state-of-the-art low-dose CT scanning and high resolution magnetic resonance imaging (MRI).
 Our neuroimaging team performs scans on-site at NorthShore’s multiple hospital locations to allow for rapid physician review and timely communication with patients.
 A team of specialized neuroradiologists—all certified by the American Board of Radiology and who hold the prestigious Certificate of Added Qualification in Diagnostic Neuroradiology—provides the superbly-trained critical eye to accurately interpret brain images.
 All neuroimaging examinations are reviewed and interpreted by a dedicated neuroradiologist.

-Indications for surgery to remove spine tumors may include:
+Indications for spine tumor surgery may include:

 - Improving pain caused by compressed nerves